williamwyj/lighthouse-web-notes/README.md

   cm - centimeters

 # Units - Relative units
-  em - size of the immediate parent - rem - size of the root element - the body tag which is the window vw = 1% of the viewport width, relative to viewport size as viewport size changes. vh = 1% of the view port's height.
+  em - size of the immediate parent FONT SIZE ONLY rem - size of the root element - the body tag which is the window -FONT SIZE ONLY vw = 1% of the viewport width, relative to viewport size as viewport size changes. vh = 1% of the view port's height.
   % = percentage of the immediate parent size (width, height, font-size)